 In this module you will develop an understanding of how biological and ecological principles can help develop sustainable solutions to the problems encountered in the 21st Century.
-You will look at how ecological principles can be used to tackle conservation challenges, and consider the importance of ongoing management of ecosytems which have been altered by humans.
-You will gain practical experience in using ecological sampling technniques and learn how to apply and interpret elementary statistical tests.
+You will look at how ecological principles can be used to tackle conservation challenges and consider the importance of ongoing management of ecosystems which have been altered by humans.
+You will gain practical experience in using ecological sampling techniques and learn how to apply and interpret elementary statistical tests.

 Vertebrate Evolution and Diversity